noi-techpark/infrastructure-v2/README.md

 ```
 in the main folder.
 It will build and spin up all components.

 The first time we compose-up, we have to initialize MongoDB's replica set.
-To do so we have to run the command outside the cluster.
+To do so we have to run the following command outside the cluster.

+On linux machines:
 ```sh
 docker exec odh-infrastructure-v2-mongodb1-1 mongosh --eval "rs.initiate({
             _id : 'rs0',